bibanon/android-development-codex/Devices/Other-Devices/PSP/PSP-Wiki/psp-guide.md

 ### The TIFF Exploit

-Sony soon made new security updates that patched the exploits, but the community held out and looked for downgrades from the new systems.
-Eventually, Sony realized that their updates needed some content, and on version 2.00 (released June 27, 2005), added a web browser and more file compatibility to the mix.
+Sony soon made new security updates that patched the exploits, but the community held out and looked for downgrades.
+Eventually, Sony attempted a carrot and stick method.
+On version 2.00 (released June 27, 2005), added a web browser and more file compatibility to the mix.
 In addition, in new games, users were required to upgrade before playing.

 It was clear that PSP modders could not simply rely on 1.50 for long, and without some sort of new exploit, they were toast.